 The Graduate Studies Committee is made up of the ASC Dean of Graduate Studies and four additional members of the ASC Standing Faculty who are elected each year by the Standing Faculty.
 Their central responsibilities are to review applications for admission into the graduate program, oversee the Qualification Evaluation process for graduate students (discussed below), and serve as the initial group that considers policy changes regarding the structure and content of the Communication graduate program.

 Curriculum Committee: All members of the ASC Standing Faculty

 The Curriculum Committee is responsible for approving any changes in the graduate curriculum and for approving individual courses offered in the program.
 The committee consists of all members of the ASC Standing Faculty (plus other members of the Communication Graduate Group who have been granted voting rights), and is chaired by the Dean of Graduate Studies.

-Undergraduate Studies Committee: Felicity (Litty) Paxton (Associate Dean of Undergraduate Studies), David Grazian (Sociology), Jessa Lingel (ASC), and Victor Pickard (ASC)
+Undergraduate Studies Committee: Felicity (Litty) Paxton (Associate Dean of Undergraduate Studies), Amy Bleakley (ASC), and Sandra González-Bailón (ASC), and Jessa Lingel (ASC)

 The Undergraduate Studies Committee is made up of two members of the ASC Standing Faculty, one Standing Faculty member from a Penn School of Arts and Sciences department related to Communication, and the ASC Dean of Undergraduate Studies's central responsibility is to advise the Dean of Undergraduate Studies on policy issues regarding the undergraduate program.